Andy-J-marshall/stanningley-bowls/README.md

     - Change the `days` to include an extra key for the second team (suffixed with ' (b)').
     - Change the `historicTeamInfo` property include league data for any new teams or second teams.
     - Update the `allTeamsInLeaguesSince2013` array to include an extra keys (second team teams need to be suffixed with ' (b)').

-    - Update URLs if any Bowlsnet links have changed.
+8. Update the bowlsnet URLs in `teamInfo.tsx` if any have changed.

 ## Data